 Hidden Valley is open Wednesday to Sunday with extended hours during vacation times and holidays.
 Our lifts run from 9am to 4pm.

 Your safety is our top priority.
-We reserve the right to close lifts due to extreme weather and temperatures (-25 degrees not including wind chill).
+We reserve the right to close lifts due to extreme weather and temperatures.
 Should this occur during an operational day, refunds will be issued to day pass holders.
-In the event of a partial lift closure, refunds will not be issued unless the disruption exceeds four hours.

 During our operating season, we are open Wednesday to Sunday.
 While we open at 8:30am, please note our lifts do not run until 9am.
 Our typical season begins in December and runs through to the end of March.
 We offer extended hours during vacation periods.